Career Options in Architecture for People Without a Degree

-For people fascinated by architecture but lacking a degree, jobs still exist in various areas.
+Individuals who are fascinated by architecture but lack a degree have career options within several areas of the building and construction industry.
 Architects and engineers work with a number of supporters, all of whom contain special traits that make them vital to a construction project.
 Check out this chart and see if one of these careers is a great fit for you!

 |Job Title||Median Salary (2016)*||Job Growth (2014-2024)*|